seferovasema/Library-Management/README.md

 ## 🗄 Database

-Database: **PostgreSQL**
+**Database:** PostgreSQL

-The application uses Spring Data JPA with Hibernate for database operations.
+The application uses Spring Data JPA and Hibernate for database operations.

 ---